Impact with Global Reach

 Innovation and Entrepreneurship

 Within Ryerson’s Zone Learning network, the most noteworthy is the DMZ, an accelerator for tech startups that has been ranked as the top university-based incubator in the world.
-Since being founded in 2010, the DMZ has helped develop approximately 492 startups, raising more than $934 million in seed funding, and has fostered the creation of more than 4,201 jobs.
-DMZ will start its operations in Cairo in Fall 2021
+Since being founded in 2010, the DMZ has helped develop approximately 492 startups, raising more than $934 million in seed funding and has fostered the creation of more than 4,201 jobs.
+DMZ started its operations in Cairo in Fall 2021

 More recently, Ryerson has taken its entrepreneurial ecosystem beyond Toronto, opening accelerator programs in Calgary in Canada, Mumbai, Bangalore, and Palava in India, and Ho Chi Minh in Vietnam.
 Collectively, these programs have raised over $500 million in seed funding for an array of start-ups.